Azure/azure-powershell/src/ResourceManager/DeploymentManager/Commands.DeploymentManager/help/Remove-AzureRmDeploymentManagerStep.md

 ```

 ### -Name
-The name of the service topology.
+The name of the step.

 ```yaml
 Type: System.String